-There are two ways to handle content curation to help your existing content receive greater traction, and they both can help generate awareness and engagement for your business.
+There are three two ways to handle content curation to help your existing content receive greater traction, and they can help generate awareness and engagement for your business.

 For search engine ranking, it’s still important to continue to add fresh and relevant content to your website since Google still tends to look at the age of content on your website as a factor in their rankings – old information isn’t always so useful.
 Curating your existing content can merge into this strategy – as you will see in the second level of content curation below.